© Draceane, CC BY-SA 4.0, via Wikimedia Commons

 8:00 pm from June to September)

-Right next to the viewpoint stand the Baroque Church of Saint Lawrence (built on Romanesque remains between 1735 and 1770), as well as the pavilion of the Czech Tourist Club from the 1891 Exhibition.
-Originally located at the Exhibition Grounds, the pavilion was later moved here.
-It is a miniature of the medieval Špička Gate, which was part of the Vyšehrad fortifications.
-Inside the pavilion, you can also see a panoramic painting depicting the defense of Prague against the Swedes.
-It mainly delights both children and adults with its maze and distorting mirrors, where you can take fun photos.
+Right next to the viewpoint stands the Baroque Church of St. Lawrence, built on Romanesque remains between 1735 and 1770.
+Also nearby is the pavilion of the Czech Tourist Club, originally constructed for the 1891 Exhibition and later relocated here.
+This pavilion is a miniature replica of the medieval Špička Gate, once part of the Vyšehrad fortifications.
+Inside, visitors can admire a panoramic painting depicting Prague’s defense against the Swedes.
+The pavilion also features a maze and distorting mirrors, which delight both children and adults—perfect for fun photos.

 Another unusual spot in the middle of the park that has always amazed us is the magical cave of the artist Reon Argondian.
 You’ll find it by walking downhill from Nebozízek (the intermediate funicular station) toward Újezd (the tram stop at the bottom).